opnfv/fuel/fuel/docs/src/installation-instructions.rst

 Install Fuel master
 -------------------
-1. Mount the Arno SR1 ISO  file as a boot device to the jump host server.
+1. Mount the Brahmaputra WP1 ISO file as a boot device to the jump host server.

 2. Reboot the jump host to establish the Fuel server.